Kaepernick tweets thanks to 2 kneeling players

 However, NBC did show the anthem on Thursday night, and no players kneeled or protested in other ways.

 That included Malcolm Jenkins, who raised his fist during the anthem last season but did not for the opener.
-During pregame warmups, he wore a shirt that read "Ca$h bail (equals) poverty trap."
+During pregame warmups, he wore a shirt that read "Ca$h bail [equals] poverty trap."

 Jenkins said he would like to move the focus away from the anthem.